nocategory/nocategory/README.md

-  # Hey there, I'm João
+  # Hey there, I'm Joao
   I love coding neat UI experiences with special attention to reusability and using best practices whenever possible, both in a job and while contributing to open-source projects.
   #### [Click here to learn more about me!](https://joao.codes)